aledv/subito-it-searcher/README.md

 # Improved version of subito-it-searcher

-BeautifulSoup scraper running queries on a popular italian ad website.
+BeautifulSoup scraper running queries on subito.it and tutti.ch website.
 This searcher is compatible with Python 3.x versions.

 Features (thanks to Marco Perronet)